 Now, one important thing to consider is that product descriptions need to be general, so you shouldn’t get into specific details about each product in a category.

 Because if you remove an item from your store you mention specifically in your product category description, you need to change that description.
-So, it’s best to keep it general, otherwise, you might have to edit your product category descriptions too often, taking time away from other aspects of SEO you should be building.

 The King of The SEO Checklist: Content